 1. Dolby Atmos is an object-based audio format

-But what is an object-based audio format you may ask?
+But what is an object-based audio format, you may ask?
 ‘An audio object is a sound the creators decided to isolate and move around you to create a three-dimensional effect,’ says Rob France.
 ‘Imagine a horror movie.
 The music comes all around you.
 The intruder comes in.
 You hear some steps that move separately – first behind you, then above your head as he goes up the stairs.
 A day in the rain with the sound of rain falling from your ceiling.
 This is what Dolby Atmos can do for you.’

 Dolby Atmos is an improvement on what came before and a leap forward from surround sound.
-It's ultimately designed to put you in the centre of it all when watching movies or listening to music to give you the most immersive sound possible.
-Originally crafted to be enjoyed at the cinema to bring movies to life, it can now be experienced with the help of everyday home gadgets such as soundbars, smart speakers, TVs and computers.
+It's ultimately designed to put you in the center of it all when watching movies or listening to music to give you the most immersive sound possible.
+Originally crafted to be enjoyed at the cinema to bring movies to life, it can now be experienced with the help of everyday home gadgets such as soundbars, smart speakers, TVs, and computers.

-And it's all in the detail, to create a more three-dimensional listening experience.
+And it's all in the detail to create a more three-dimensional listening experience.
 'Dolby Atmos delivers impressive clarity, richness, detail, and depth for a more convincing impression,' Rob says.
 'It creates breath-taking, moving audio that flows above.
 ‘Object-based’ means that individual sounds are free to move around the room and that the soundtrack will always adapt to the configuration of your room.
 This can make you feel like you’re part of the story as sound comes alive in a three-dimensional space.’

 2. Dolby Atmos is available in the latest home and lifestyle gadgets

-‘Since its first launch in Brave 10 years ago, Dolby Atmos has been adopted across all home devices including TV, home cinema, soundbars, laptop, tablets and phones and it will soon be available in cars too,' Rob says.
+‘Since its first launch in Brave 10 years ago, Dolby Atmos has been adopted across all home devices including TV, home cinema, soundbars, laptop, tablets and phones, and it will soon be available in cars too,' Rob says.
 'Dolby Atmos is also available on standard Blu-rays and Ultra HD Blu-rays, so there is no format issue to worry about.'